 Importance of Spiritual Growth

-You may be wondering about the importance of spiritual growth?
-And when are you going to get to the keys of spiritual growth that you promised?
+You may be wondering about the importance of spiritual growth–and when are you going to get to the keys of spiritual growth that you were promised?
 I’m getting to that (right after we understand why we need to be spiritually mature).

 If we are to carry out this Great Commission, we have to focus on our personal spiritual growth so that we will have something to share with others.
 If we don’t understand the message of the gospel, how can we share it with another person?
 If we have no clue what the Bible teaches, how can we make disciples?
-What kind of disciples would we make?
+And even if we did make disciples, what kind of disciples would we make?

 A sure sign of spiritual growth is the willingness to share one’s faith and the ability to share it well.
 That’s why Peter was so upset with the early church.
 He couldn’t believe how little they understood after all the time they had been in the church.
 And that’s a lesson for us—we need to make an effort to grow in Christ when we align ourselves with His people.